microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_osm_extension/_index.md

 * User will set the current kubectl context to the connected Azure Arc enabled Kubernetes cluster.

 * User is running the shell script.
-The script will use the extension management feature of Azure Arc to deploy the Open Service Mesh extension and Azure monitor enxtenion on the Azure Arc connected cluster.
+The script will use the extension management feature of Azure Arc to deploy the Open Service Mesh extension and Azure monitor extension on the Azure Arc connected cluster.

-* The script will also deploy sample app (bookstore) to Azure Arc enabled Kuberentes cluster and onboard the app namesapces with OSM to monitor.
+* The script will also deploy the sample app (bookstore) to Azure Arc enabled Kubernetes cluster and onboard the app namespaces with OSM to monitor.

-* User is veryfing the cluster and make sure OSM extension enabled.
+* User is verifying the cluster and make sure OSM extension enabled.

 * User check the monitoring insights to confirm OSM start capturing the logs and metrics from the custom app sending it over to Azure Monitor.